BrodiePearson/Functions/README.md

 % add function path
 addpath(genpath('path/to/Functions'));
 ```
-at the top of your code.
+at the top of your code or add it to your startup file.
 This will allow MATLAB to look into the functions folder and any subfolders within it.